Showing posts with label AAAA. Show all posts

 Jesus will not let you be your savior.
 Salvation belongs to Him alone.

 This book is so full of scriptural Grace and Truth that it is overflowing.
 It gets into eschatology, which is the source of a LOT of AC confusion.
-It does a super SCRIPTURAL, yet easy to follow, defense of the fact that we are IN the "millenium". vs waiting and watching for it, which is the source of a lot of AC error.
+It does a super SCRIPTURAL, yet easy to follow, defense of the fact that we are IN the "millennium" vs waiting and watching for it, which is the source of a lot of AC error.

 One of my bigger remembrances of growing up Baptist was the extreme focus on the 2nd coming, and the supposed Biblical "fact" that when that happened, the unbelievers would be "left behind".
 This all has to do with the AC doctrine of "premillennialism dispensationalism".